Family Separation Is Trump's Immigration Policy. Here's Why He Won't Own It

 They argue they don't like the policy, but that their hands are tied — and instead are pointing fingers at Congress to "fix" it.

-There may be good reason for that — the policy (and it is a Trump administration policy despite the Homeland Security secretary's claims to the contrary) is unpopular.
+There may be good reason for that — the policy (and it is a Trump administration policy, despite the Homeland Security secretary's claims to the contrary) is unpopular.

 #CHANGETHELAWS Now is the best opportunity ever for Congress to change the ridiculous and obsolete laws on immigration.
 Get it done, always keeping in mind that we must have strong border security.— Donald J. Trump (@realDonaldTrump) June 19, 2018